Sorikairox/santa-app/README.md

 ## Isn't it overkill ?

-We could discuss the fact that this is a lot of files and code for a simple challenge, and maybe a lot of Yagni [You Aren't Gonna Need It](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it). <br>
+We could discuss the fact that this is a lot of files and code for a simple challenge, and maybe a lot of [You Aren't Gonna Need It](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it). <br>
 However I decided that it was better to show that I can create clean code with abstractions, test, relevant design pattern, rather than showing that I can do it quick and dirty.<br>